Support for Adoptive Parents and Adoptees

 How I treat children who have been adopted

 Behavioral and psychological issues will be treated with love, understanding, and acceptance (research on oxytocin, which is a hormone released by the pituitary gland, reveals great therapeutic results can be achieved with giving and talking about love.)
 I often use an integrative approach to treat adopted children.
-I use techniques from Cognitive Behavioral Therapy (CBT), as well as Pychotherapy, Mindfulness, ACT, EFT, and other types of therapy that have been proven to be useful in the treatment of adoption issues.
+I use techniques from Cognitive Behavioral Therapy (CBT), as well as Psychodynamic Pychotherapy, Mindfulness, ACT, EFT, and other types of therapy that have been proven to be useful in the treatment of adoption issues.
 I provide a non-judgmental environment where young patients can find support and honesty to be open about their innermost feelings and thoughts.
 Often times these children cannot communicate their inner suffering with words.
-The relationship formed between the therapist and the child will be the key for the success of therapy and of the child.
+The relationship formed between the therapist and the child will be the key to the success of therapy and of the child.
 At times, schools may request letters and summaries of treatment for at-risk children; these types of reports will be released upon parental written authorization.

 Typical outcomes of therapeutic treatment for adoption issues

 Based on the child’s acceptance and trust in the therapist, the therapist/patient relationship will last a long time.
 Every time the child or parents come to therapy, issues will be resolved either through individual, couples, or family therapy.
-Although adoptive parents and adopted children often times return to treatment when the child is going through different phases of his or her life (school change, female beginning menstruation, dating, having sex, marrying, having a child of their own, etc).
+Although adoptive parents and adopted children oftentimes return to treatment when the child is going through different phases of his or her life (school change, female beginning menstruation, dating, having sex, marrying, having a child of their own, etc).
 Each milestone may bring a different set of issues to address, for both parents and child.

 Yes.
 Children, teenagers, and adults have specific needs as they learn to deal with their complex developmental issues.
 You might see higher levels of anxiety and behavioral issues in small children, more aggression, being isolated, being angry, being anxious, being impulsive, with more self-harming behaviors and suicidal tendencies in adolescents, and more relational issues in adults.

 Yes.
-My practice and treatment for adopted people is all inclusive and I have experience treating this population.
+My practice and treatment for adopted people is all-inclusive and I have experience treating this population.

 Consult with a psychologist to get help with adoption issues right away.